tesselle/arkhe/README.md

 -   `samples` for replicated measurements/observation,
 -   `groups` to group data by site/area,
+-   `dates` to specify the date point estimate of an assemblage,
 -   `tqp` and `taq` to specify the chronology of an assemblage.

-The way chronological information is handled is somewhat opinionated:
+The way chronological information is handled is somewhat opinionated.

--   Sub-annual precision is overkill/meaningless in most situations: dates are assumed to be expressed in years CE and are stored as integers (values are coerced with `as.integer()` and hence truncated towards zero).
+Sub-annual precision is overkill/meaningless in most situations: dates are assumed to be expressed in years CE and are stored as integers (values are coerced with `as.integer()` and hence truncated towards zero).
--   A date range
-    (i.e. <abbr title="terminus post quem">TPQ</abbr>/<abbr title="terminus ante quem">TAQ</abbr>)
-    is expected, although it is possible to specify a point estimate.

 When coercing a `data.frame` to a `*Matrix` object, an attempt is made to automatically assign values to these slots by mapping column names.